shrutisingh07/AI-Career-Copilot/README.md.txt

 3. Skills and relevant information are identified.
 4. Insights and recommendations are displayed to the user.

-## Screenshots

-Add screenshots of your application here.

 ## Future Improvements

 * ATS Score Calculation